zaheet/notes/Readme.md

-this is my first nodejs api for notes. it can create , del, update the note.
+this is my first nodejs api for notes. it can create,read,list and delete the note.